junxit/us-congress-bills-117/metadata.md

 - 2022-02-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 428 - 1, 1 Present (Roll no. 40). (text: 02/01/2022 CR H318)
 - 2022-02-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 428 - 1, 1 Present (Roll no. 40).(text: 02/01/2022 CR H318)
 - 2022-02-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-03-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-04-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-04-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-04-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 330.